 This trend has been increasing over the past two decades, but has received relatively little attention in the scholarly literature.
 This paper aims to address this gap by focusing on two questions: how do regular Han Chinese lay Buddhists in eastern cities come to adopt Tibetan Buddhist elements into their practices, and what does it look like when they do?
 Based on in-depth interviews and participant-observation with over fifty lay Buddhists in Nanjing, this paper investigates common processes of encounter and adoption of Tibetan Buddhist elements.
 It also provides the first detailed illustration of what it looks like when these are incorporated into lay Buddhists’ practices and outlook; through fine-grained profiles of three urban lay Buddhists and their activities.

 I argue that the majority of Han Chinese lay Buddhists who incorporate Tibetan Buddhism into their practice are “Accidental Esoterics.”
 That is, they were not intentionally seeking out esoteric or Tibetan forms of Buddhism.
-Rather, they were seeking to achieve a variety of goals within Buddhism, and happened upon Tibetan Buddhist elements as the first, best, or only thing that helped them reach those goals.
-Specifically, I contend that we should understand the incorporation of Tibetan Buddhist elements into Han Chinese toolkits as (1) accidental in the majority of cases, (2) driven by availability rather than preference, (3) eclectic rather than exclusive, and (4) surprisingly ubiquitous.
+Rather, they adopted Tibetan Buddhism into their toolkits primarily based on availability and effectiveness, not because of a preference for Tibetan Buddhism over Chinese Buddhism.
+Specifically, I contend that we should understand the incorporation of Tibetan Buddhist elements into Han Chinese toolkits as (1) accidental in the majority of cases, (2) driven by availability rather than preference, (3) eclectic rather than exclusivist, and (4) surprisingly ubiquitous.